• Test Code:

 Reason for Referral

-• Testing is indicated for mentally retarded individuals and for individuals with a family history of mental retardation or learning disability of unknown etiology.
+• Testing is indicated for individuals who have a family history or a phenotypic presentation of intellectual disability, autism or learning disability of unknown etiology.

 • Testing is indicated for females with clinical features of early menopause, particularly those with a family history of Fragile X syndrome.